rust-lang/blog.rust-lang.org/_posts/2018-07-06-security-advisory-for-rustdoc.md

 On Tuesday July 3rd, Red Hat reported a security vulnerability in `rustdoc` to us.
-The problem was in rustdoc’s obscure plugin functionality, consisting of its loading plugins by default from a path that is globally writable on most platforms, `/tmp/rustdoc/plugins`.
+The problem was in rustdoc’s obscure plugin functionality, consisting of its loading plugins from a path that is globally writable on most platforms, `/tmp/rustdoc/plugins`.
 This feature permitted a malicious actor to write a dynamic library into this path and have another user execute that code.
-This behavior will be removed from rustdoc in the near future, with patches landing for each channel over the next week.
+The security issue only happens if you're actively using the feature, and so this behavior will be removed from rustdoc in the near future, with patches landing for each channel over the next week.
 The plugin infrastructure predates 1.0 and is not usable on stable or nightly Rust today.
 Its removal should not impact any Rust users.

 As Rust’s first official CVE, this is somewhat of a milestone for us.
 The fix will be out in 1.27.1 on Tuesday July 10th.
 Because there's no embargo, we are